hcarnes/hcarnes.github.io/_posts/2019-2-17-javascript-for-loop.markdown

 <img src="https://i.imgur.com/PkqpWMk.png" title="source: imgur.com" width="200" class="img-responsive">

 ## the old for loop
 The old `for loop` was not exactly easy on the eyes.
 We want the code to take each element in the array and log it out into the console.
-But, there is a lot of setup: we have to initialize the index variable, ensure the loop will exit once it reaches the upper bound limit (the lenght of the array), and then make sure that the index variable increases on each iteration.
+But, there is a lot of setup: we have to initialize the index variable, ensure the loop will exit once it reaches the upper bound limit (the length of the array), and then make sure that the index variable increases on each iteration.
 Not only that, but we must access the variable using the index.
 The index with the traditional `for loop` is mutable, which means the value could be changed, which increases the likelihood of errors.

 ```javascript
 const colors = ['red', 'blue', 'pink', 'green']